andrewacashner/hearingfaithms/chapters/chapter-3.md

 The imprint, as was typical, does not list the composer or poet's names.
-In support of the argument that the imprint corresponds to Santiago's setting is the evidence that in 1640, the year Santiago last visited Lisbon, an imprint records the performance by João IV's chapel of another villancico, *Anton Llorente y Bartolo* which would also later be included in the 1649 catalog among the works of Santiago.
+In support of the argument that the imprint corresponds to Santiago's setting is the evidence that in 1640, the year Santiago last visited Lisbon, an imprint records the performance by John IV's chapel of another villancico, *Anton Llorente y Bartolo* which would also later be included in the 1649 catalog among the works of Santiago.
 ^[L:Pn RES-189-1-p (no. 2); @JohnIV:Catalog, caixão 26, no. 675]